 Hey Fred, don't let my mother hear you say that!! :-)

 That's a fair point.
 I don't work for a nonprofit, but my company partners with nonprofits to help them achieve their fundraising goals.

 I've had a lot of jobs in my life.
 I've earned a 6-figure income in 7 different industries, so I've always been able to generate revenue for myself and my family.

 But no job has given me the type of satisfaction I get from The Gala Team.

 My corporate motivational speaking pays significantly more than benefit auctioneering, but I do corporate events just to fill the coffers.
-I do nonprofit fundraising events because it fills my heart.
+I do nonprofit fundraising events to fill my heart.